The Twelve Apostles

 So whenever I confront the way it is as distinct from

-the way I'd like it to be or even the way it
+the way I'd like it to be or even as distinct from the

+struggle here?
 It's been years since apartheid ended.
-That for sure
+That for

 free?".